folivetti/srtree/apps/symregg/README.md

-# EASTER - Equality graph Assisted Search Technique for Equation Recovery
+# SymRegg - Equality graph Assisted Search Technique for Equation Recovery

 Exploration and query system for a database of regression models using e-graphs.